 Repeat the corner boxing process for the bottom of your other exterior panel and both of your lining panels.

 If you're using waterproof canvas, the back side is that rubbery side.
 The right side is the woven side.

+Ready for Part 2?
+You will want to go here.
 Check back next week and I’ll show you how Jess put it all together!
 You can see her full video here.

 Jeannette—That would be a good question to ask Jess, from OklaRoots, who did the original video over on her YouTube channel.
 Jess just allowed us to share the details of her bag over on our blog as a free project since she used one of my designs.
 Her YouTube channel where she created the bag and you can request how to add a strap is: https://www.youtube.com/watch?v=cF-u6OJW_-U&t=17s

 how would you place a crossover strap to the cookie bag?? please put it on one of the cookie bag video. thank you